javascript-tutorial/en.javascript.info/1-js/02-first-steps/18-javascript-specials/article.md

 3. Arrow functions:

     ```js
-    // expression at the right side
+    // expression on the right side
     let sum = (a, b) => a + b;

     // or multi-line syntax with { ... }, need return here: